Product Management Workflow

 From this video and some background reading to incorporate other sources, I found a way to document the bit between Product Strategy and deciding what to build next.

-You can buy my spreadsheet template here.
+You can buy my spreadsheet template here and see the Miro board template here.

 Putting the canvas into a spreadsheet with a few updates